metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 > effect by switching from [traffic mirroring](#mirroring) to [traffic stealing](#stealing) mode.
 Alternatively, if the
 > service your application makes an API call to is only reachable from within the Kubernetes cluster, you can disable
 > outgoing traffic forwarding, which would make it impossible for your local process to reach that service.

-For UDP, outgoing traffic is currently only intercepted and forwarded by mirrord if the application binds a non-0 port and makes a `connect` call on the socket before sending out messages.
-Outgoing TCP and UDP forwarding are both enabled by default.
-It can be controlled individually for TCP and UDP or disabled altogether (see `mirrord exec --help`).

 ## DNS Resolution